Pirates vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .609 with a home run, a walk and five RBI.
+- Arraez hopes to build on a six-game hitting streak in this matchup.
+In his last 10 games he is hitting .372 with a home run, three walks and five RBI.

 Arraez Recent Games